-- E. National System of Interstate and Defense Highways and Interstate System means the system presently defined in and designated pursuant to subsection (d) of Section 103 of Title 23, United States Code. - F. Federal-aid primary highway means any highway within that portion of the State highway system as designated, or as may hereafter be so designated by the State, which has been approved by the Secretary of Transportation pursuant to subsection (b) of Section 103 of Title 23, United States Code. - G. Traveled way means the portion of a roadway for the movement of vehicles, exclusive of shoulders. - H. Main-traveled way means the traveled way of a highway on which through traffic is carried.
+- E. National System of Interstate and Defense Highways and Interstate System means the system presently defined in and designated pursuant to Section 103 of Title 23, United States Code. - F. Federal-aid primary highway means any highway within that portion of the State highway system as designated, or as may hereafter be so designated by the State, which has been approved by the Secretary of Transportation pursuant to subsection (b) of Section 103 of Title 23, United States Code.

+- G. Traveled way means the portion of a roadway for the movement of vehicles, exclusive of shoulders. - H. Main-Traveled way means the traveled way of a highway on which through traffic is carried.
 In the case of a divided highway, the traveled way of each of the separated roadways for traffic in opposition directions is a main-traveled way.
-It does not include such facilities as frontage roads, turning roadways, or parking areas.

-- I. Sign means any outdoor sign, display, device, figure, painting, drawing, message, placard, poster, billboard or other thing which is designed, intended, or used to advertise or inform, any part of the advertising or information contents of which is visible from any place on the main-traveled way of the Interstate or Federal-aid Primary Highway Systems. - J. Erect means to construct, build, raise, assemble, place, affix, attach, create, paint, draw, or in any other way bring into being or establish, but it shall not include any of the foregoing activities when performed as an incident to the change of advertising message or normal maintenance or repair of a sign structure. - K. Maintain means to allow to exist. - L. Safety rest area means an area or site established and maintained within or adjacent to the highway right-of-way by or under public supervision or control, for the convenience of the traveling public. - $\underline{\mathbf{M}}$.
-Visible means that the advertising copy or informative contents are capable of being seen without visual aid by a person of normal visual acuity.
+It does not include such facilities as frontage roads, turning roadways, or parking areas. - I. Sign means any outdoor sign, display, device, figure, painting, drawing, message, placard, poster, billboard, or other thing which is designed, intended, or used to advertise or inform, any part of the advertising or information contents of which is visible from any place on the main-traveled way of the Interstate or Federal-aid primary highway systems. - J. Erect means to construct, build, raise, assemble, place, affix, attach, create, paint, draw, or in any other way bring into being or establish, but it shall not include any of the foregoing activities when performed as an irrident to the change of advertising message or normal maintenance or repair of a sign structure.

+- K. Maintain means to allow to exist. - Est and recreation area or safety rest area means an area or site established and maintained within or adjacent to the highway right-of-way by or under public supervision or control, for the convenience of the traveling public. - M. Visible means that the advertising copy or informative contents are capable of being seen without visual aid by a person of normal visual acuity. - N. Municipality means all cities and towns organized under the law of this State but shall not include any other political subdivision. - Urban area means as defined by Section 101 of Title 23, United States Code.